-Sorry!
-Mistakenly the link in our newsletter to the article called ‘Warning: Don’t use guesstimates of analyst firms’ revenue’ goes to this page.
+Our article called ‘Warning: Don’t use guesstimates of analyst firms’ revenue’ is a useful compliment to Joerg Kerler’s article below.
 Click the button above to find out why AR people can be misled by guesses of analysts firms’ revenues.

 In this passionate defence of the need for analysts to focus on their core research competency, Jörg Kerler argues that the imperatives of digital transfomation require excellent and neutral research.
 Analysts’ buyers are absurd if they think that neutrality can come from firms that vendors use as sales influencers.

 Thoughts on the true value of analyst research and the impacts of digitalization on the analyst industry

 Research buyers should not expect analyst firms to provide them with brand new ideas and recipes for success, and to supply them with information they do not already know all the time.
 The true value of analyst services lies elsewhere, and it might become more obvious and evident as digitalization progresses.

 Supplying customers with unique, actionable formulas for success conflicts with the analysts’ core business model to sell their syndicated research to everyone willing to pay for it.
 Exclusive, bespoke advisory services are the domain of consultants (whose services are far more expensive) and represent only a secondary income for an analyst company in the true sense of the word.

 It is also quite absurd to hear that many research buyers expect, on the one hand, analyst firms to positively impact or even influence their marketing and sales efforts while, on the other hand, they require them to be objective, unbiased and strictly vendor-neutral, especially with regard to the evaluation and recommendation of products and services.